ryanpig/MAS/README.md

 - Generate steps distribution of LH by a given size of game.

 Note:
--After installing Nashpy package, the lemke_howson.py in the Nashpy library has to be replaced by the local lemke_howson.py.
+- After installing Nashpy package, the lemke_howson.py in the Nashpy library has to be replaced by the local lemke_howson.py.